rzk-lang/sHoTT/src/STYLEGUIDE.md

 ## Other code conventions

+- We employ an 80-character line length limit.
+This means that lines of code generally should not be longer than 80 characters.
+If they exceed this limit, they should be reformatted to fit within the limit by inserting appropriate line breaks.

+  !!! info

+      Names can be longer than the line character limit.

 - We place binary operators/separators at the beginning of a line rather than the end.
 When they are a single character wide, this aligns very well with our parenthization and indentation rules.
 Consider for instance the following